-Severe sciatic pain can make exercise seem impossible.
-But don't despair, these 2 tips may provide enough relief to get you up and keep you moving:
+Severe sciatic nerve pain can make exercise seem impossible.
+But don't despair, these 3 tips can help get you up and keep you moving:

 If you are new to exercising, make sure to not overexert yourself.
-You can begin with as little as 5 minutes, and slowly work your way up each day.
+You can begin with as little as 5 to 10 minutes, and slowly work your way up each day.

 - Try simple sciatica exercises at home or use a stationary bike or elliptical machine at the gym.

 - You can also simply walk in a swimming pool; water therapy can effectively relieve sciatica pain and does not require much effort.2

 Avoid exercises that can jar your spine and worsen your sciatica symptoms, such as running or mountain biking.

 3. Pay attention to your form

 It is important to be mindful of your body and pay attention to your form while exercising.
 Feel the rhythm of your breathing to improve your focus.
 When you are mindful, you will be distracted from the pain and anxiety of sciatica.
 Be sure to follow the exercise steps correctly and use correct posture to avoid further injury.